MaartenGr/PolyFuzz/docs/tutorial/models/models.md

 The embeddings that are created are compared with cosine similarity in order to understand how similar the created embeddings are to each other.

-We simply have to instantiate any Flair WordEmbedding method and pass it through PolyFuzzy:
+We simply have to instantiate any Flair WordEmbedding method and pass it through PolyFuzz:

 ```python
 from polyfuzz import PolyFuzz